-When using ANY hay net, always take note of the size of the horse, foal or ponies feet when using a hay net.
+When using any hay net, always take note of the size of your animals feet.

 Most ponies feet are bigger than 4cm but foals and mini pony foals may not be.
 The last thing you want is your foal to get caught in a net.